AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

   exact same storage.

   - A typical example is when both objects are exactly the same, so they obviously share the same storage.
-For example, for arrray :ada:`A`, :ada:`A'Has_Same_Storage (A)` is always :ada:`True`.
+For example, for array :ada:`A`, :ada:`A'Has_Same_Storage (A)` is always :ada:`True`.

 - the :ada:`Overlaps_Storage` attribute indicates whether two objects have at